minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/Vectorizers.rst

 Usage
 -----

-LLVM's Loop Vectorizer is now available and will be useful for many people.
-It is not enabled by default, but can be enabled through clang using the command line flag:
+The Loop Vectorizer is enabled by default, but it can be disabled through clang using the command line flag:

 .. code-block:: console

-   $ clang -fvectorize -O3 file.c
+   $ clang ... -fno-vectorize  file.c

-If the ``-fvectorize`` flag is used then the loop vectorizer will be enabled when running with ``-O3``, ``-O2``.
-When ``-Os`` is used, the loop vectorizer will only vectorize loops that do not require a major increase in code size.

-We plan to enable the Loop Vectorizer by default as part of the LLVM 3.3 release.

 Command line flags
 ^^^^^^^^^^^^^^^^^^